-But next Sunday (12th May) is Garden Day organised by the Candide gardening app.
+But the annual Garden Day is organised by the Candide gardening app.
 ‘It’s a day to take a pause – sit back and enjoy the fruits of your labours,’ says Arit Anderson, garden designer and presenter on Garden Rescue and the BBC Gardeners World Chelsea Flower Show team.

 Arit is an ‘ambassador’ for Garden Day.
 The idea is that you should deliberately make a point of enjoying your garden.
 You might want to invite friends round.
 Or perhaps you can just promise yourself to take half an hour just to sit down and enjoy your garden.

 And think about what it means to you.
 Is gardening ‘just a hobby’ for you?
 Or could you turn it into your life?